hasanmd1/hasanmd1/README.md

-# Hello, I'm Zahid! 👋
+# Hi there, I am Zahid! 👋

 I'm a passionate Computer Science student with a love for coding and technology.
 Here's a bit about me: